Key Takeaways

 2. Medicaid or Medicare

-If you’re below the ACA income threshold, you might qualify for Medicaid.
+If your income is below the federal poverty level, you might qualify for Medicaid.
+Some states also have expanded Medicaid for families with income that is 138% below the federal poverty level.
 The program covers medical, dental, and vision, but exact coverage depends on your state.
 You can apply through the ACA Marketplace or your state agency.

 Read over your school’s accepted health insurance policies carefully.
 States often offer different plans under Medicaid, and your college might not accept all of them.
 If you’re enrolled in a plan your college doesn’t accept, contact your state agency to learn about changing your policy.
 Some allow you to request the change through their online portal.